offlinehacker/graphite-pager/README.md

 Where the file `alerts.yml` is in the following format.

+> Environment variables can also be specified in the yaml file at the top level.
+Simply change the casing of the environment variable to lowercase like so: `redis_url: "redis://localhost:6379/"`

 # Configuration of Alerts

 Configuration of alerts is handled by a YAML file.
 This can be verified with